 The 2019 big melt

-After our paper on Lendbreen was accepted by the journal Antiquity, the Lendbreen ice patch suffered an incredible melt in the fall of 2019.
+After Antiquity accepted our paper on Lendbreen, the Lendbreen ice patch suffered an incredible melt in the fall of 2019.
 Finds appeared on the surface of the ice, showing that the melt had reached ice layers not previously touched by melt.
-The ice in the pass area was littered with horse dung.
+Horse dung littered the ice in the pass area.
 Basically, nearly all the remaining ice from the time of the route melted out.

 The 2019 melt probably was Lendbreen’s swan song, concerning finds from the mountain route.
 What a finale it was!
-A wooden box with the lid still on turned out to be a tinderbox.
+A wooden box with the lid still on turned out to contain a bees wax candle.
+A radiocarbon date placed it in the 16th century AD.

-We found a beautifully preserved horse snowshoe, It was a neat confirmation of our hypothesis that the route was used when covered by snow.
+We found a beautifully preserved horse snowshoe, which truned out to be from the 3rd century AD – the earliest transport-find from the pass.
+Iti s a neat confirmation of our hypothesis that humans and packhorses used the pass when snow covered it.
 We also found a near complete skeleton of a packhorse.
-Even a dog with a collar and leash melted out of the ice.
-The 2019 finds are not dated yet, but we believe that they belong to the main period of use for the mountain route, i.e. AD 300-1500/1700.
+Even a 500-year-old dog with a collar and leash melted out of the ice.

 The ice in the high mountains will continue to melt back as temperatures keep rising.
-The ice containing the remains of the lost mountain pass at Lendbreen is probably gone now, but the melt will uncover other ice sites.
+The ice that contained the remains of the lost mountain pass at Lendbreen is probably gone now.
+However, future melt will uncover other glaciated pass sites.
 Just after finishing work at Lendbreen in 2019, finds started melting out in a mountain pass further west on the ridge.
 During a quick survey on the last day before winter snow arrived, we managed to recover an Iron Age shoe and a piece of leaf fodder here.
 There will be more to come.

 You can download our Antiquity paper here.